 Like most butterflies, the Spicebush Swallowtail will not flourish in the heavily urban, dense suburban, and industrial environments which have spread in Massachusetts since 1900, and would be threatened by increases in these trends.
 At the other end of the habitat spectrum, Spicebush Swallowtail is not a deep woods species either; it requires sunny woods openings, roads and edges rather than closed-canopy forest.
 Its presence is compatible with ecological forest management and with light suburbanization.

-Happily, the outlook for this lovely butterfly in Massachusetts is good.
-NatureServe lists its Massachusetts status as S5, or secure.
+NatureServe lists Spicebush Swallowtail's Massachusetts status as S5, or secure.
 Its host plants, especially Lindera benzoin, make attractive yard plantings, and many garden flowers provide useful nectar.
-The smooth caterpillars are easy to find and unfailingly photogenic, so that many people enjoy raising them.
-Along with the Monarch and the Black Swallowtail, the Spicebush is an effective ‘butterfly ambassador” to the human world.
+The smooth caterpillars are easy to find and unfailingly photogenic.
+Many people enjoy raising them.
+Along with the Monarch and the Black Swallowtail, the Spicebush Swallowtail is an important ‘butterfly ambassador” to the human world.

 ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS